marcelvandongen/ha-search4text/README.md

 If you only want to see the files and not the contents, set the option 'Return only filenames' to 'on'.

-Do you have a solution for the manual refresh problem, please let me know.
+If you have a solution for the manual refresh problem, please let me know.